 Answers to all of these questions can be found on this Fair Work – Coronavirus link.

-If you have any questions specific to your business, contact us at firstname.lastname@example.org
+If you have any questions specific to your business or would like to access hr consulting services, contact us at email@example.com

 Stay safe, Jos